Frigid weather pulls Jan. auto sales down 3 pct.

 Dealers saw the impact firsthand.

-“When you go three days when no one comes on the lot, it’s a little tough to be up to average,” said Timothy “Bruce” Detweiler, dealer principal of a Buick-GMC dealer in Masontown, Pennsylvania.
+“When you go three days when no one comes on the lot, it’s a little tough to be up to average,” said Timothy “Bruce” Detweiler, dealer principal of a Buick-GMC dealer in Masontown, Pa., about 50 miles south of Pittsburgh.
+Temperatures there were near or below zero for several straight days.

 GM said its sales dropped 12 percent compared with the same month a year earlier, while Ford dropped 7.5 percent and Toyota declined 7 percent.
 Volkswagen slumped 19 percent.
 But Chrysler’s sales advanced 8 percent, while Nissan’s rose nearly 12 percent.
 Subaru saw a 19 percent increase, Honda went up 2 percent and Hyundai was up 1 percent.